onezer/RobotSwarm/README.md

 ### Incoming features
 #### XML file generation
-The simulator will generate an XML file parallel to the simulation, that can be used to visualize the simulation steps in Unity
+The simulator will generate an XML file parallel to the simulation, that can be used to visualize the simulation steps in Unity.
-This will help with debugging more complex robot algorithm, and visualizing 3D maps
+This will help with debugging more complex robot algorithms, and visualizing 3D maps.

 #### MapGenerator improvements
 The MapGenerator will define the starting position, and support multiple robot swarm problems.